GNS-Science/nzshm-documentation/docs/architecture/kororaa_deployment_stack.md

 ## Kororaa web application stack

-The **Kororaa App** is the public website for NSHM scientific results.
+The **Kororaa App** is the public web site for NSHM scientific results.
-It's used by Geoseimic scientists, Researchers, Engineering and Insurance experts to help understand the properties of the 2022 National Seismic Hazard Model of NZ.

 ## Custom components